okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/index.md

 #### Learning outcomes

-* Understand why you should upgrade your app to use the Identity Engine SDK
+* Understand why you should upgrade your app to use the Identity Engine SDK.
-* Learn the differences between the Classic Engine Authentication SDK and the Identity Engine SDK
+* Learn the differences between the Classic Engine Authentication SDK and the Identity Engine SDK.
-* Identify the mappings between Classic Engine Authentication SDK methods and the Identity Engine SDK for your language
+* Identify the mappings between Classic Engine Authentication SDK methods and the Identity Engine SDK for your language.
-* Identify the mappings between Classic Engine Authentication APIs and the Identity Engine SDK for your language
+* Identify the mappings between Classic Engine Authentication APIs and the Identity Engine SDK for your language.

 #### What you need

-* An Identity Engine enabled Okta org
+* An Identity Engine enabled Okta org.
-* The Interaction Code grant enabled
+* The Interaction Code grant enabled.
-* The latest Classic Engine Authentication SDK installed
+* The latest Classic Engine Authentication SDK installed.
-* An app that uses the Classic Engine Authentication SDK or back-end APIs
+* An app that uses the Classic Engine Authentication SDK or back-end APIs.

 **Sample code**